Ever wonder why content marketing works so well for some businesses — and doesn’t seem to do anything at all for others?

 But if you’re using content to market a business, you need a strategic framework so you can get the most out of your time and hard work.

-Goal 1.
-To build trust and rapport with your audience
+Goal #1: Build trust and rapport with your audience

 This is the most obvious use of content marketing, and it’s a good one.